Honors College History

 The Honors College Building

-In January of 2016, The Honors College relocated to 511 W. Forest Ave.
+In January of 2016, The Honors College relocated to its current home at 511 W. Forest Ave.

-The Board of Regents approved the purchase of Holy Trinity Chapel to be used by The Honors College program.
+The Board of Regents approved the purchase of Holy Trinity Chapel for the use of The Honors College.
 The purchase, which cost $940,000, speaks to EMU’s commitment to investing in student success.

 “This is an outstanding property and is in excellent condition for transformation to The Honors College,” Kim Schatzel, interim president, provost and executive vice president of academic and student affairs said in a statement.
 “Closing on this property reflects the University’s overall strategy to raise our academic profile, along with our continued efforts to enhance academic facilities across campus.”

-“We will have places for multiple things to happen at one time, independently,” Sipe said.
+“We will have places for multiple things to happen at one time, independently,” Sipe said at the time.

-The facility has the ability to accommodate classes, workshops, meetings, recitals and luncheons simultaneously.
-In addition to housing The Honors College, the new building serves many other Departments, including The School of Music and Dance and the Theater department.
+The facility had the ability to accommodate classes, workshops, meetings, recitals, and luncheons simultaneously.
+The new building also continues to serve many other departments, including The School of Music and Dance.

-The center will also give The Honors College the opportunity to become an even more integral part of the university.
+The new building also gave students living on and off campus a quiet place to study and relax and enabled the program to become an even more integral part of the university.

 Homes of The Honors College